brendanlahm/ZA2020/R_scripts/Admixture_App/README.md

 This command restores the App's environment.
 However, you may still be prompted to install any packages that were missed (e.g. reshape2)

 4) Click Run App

+## app.R was used for creating the Docker image